arangodb/kube-arangodb/docs/platform/storage/azure_blob_storage.md

 ## Azure Credentials

-Client ID & Secret with access to the storage container and accounts needs to be saved in the secret.
+Client ID & Secret with access to the storage container and accounts need to be saved in the secret.

 ```shell
 kubectl create secret generic credentials --from-literal 'clientId=<Azure Client ID>' --from-literal 'clientSecret=<Azure Client Secret>'